-The first step is always deciding how you would like to start your claim if you feel that you have a compensation claim for contracting MRSA, you can either write a letter to the pertinent NHS trust Chief Executive or you can contact a solicitor straight away who will be able to advise you how best to go about making such a compensation claim.
-Medical Negligence Assist have been helping and supporting victims of medical negligence for years and have the experience to ensure that you get the maximum amount of compensation.
-We offer a free, legal confidential consultation so that anyone wanting to pursue a claim for medical negligence can have their case weighed up by a a specialist solicitor.
+The first step is always deciding how you would like to start your claim.
+If you feel that you have a compensation claim for contracting MRSA, you can either write a letter to the pertinent NHS trust Chief Executive or you can contact a solicitor straight away who will be able to advise you how best to go about making such a compensation claim.
+Medical Negligence Assist has been helping and supporting victims of medical negligence for years and have the experience to ensure that you get the maximum amount of compensation.
+We offer a free, legal confidential consultation so that anyone wanting to pursue a claim for medical negligence can have their case weighed up by a specialist solicitor.

-The amount of compensation you receive will depend on several factors and our professional and courteous solicitors will guide you through the process and provide you with an estimated value based on these factors.
+The amount of MRSA compensation you receive will depend on several factors.
+Our professional and courteous solicitors will guide you through the process and provide you with an estimated value based on these factors.
 It will depend on how severe your injuries are and if there was any mental anguish involved.
-If you lost any quality of life or you are unable to carry out your daily duties and any costs you incurred and may incur in the future will also play a role in the amount of compensation you could receive.
+If you lost any quality of life or are unable to carry out your daily duties and any costs you incurred and may incur in the future, you will also play a role in the amount of compensation you could receive.

 What is MRSA?

 Before we answer the question, “can you sue a hospital for getting MRSA”, let’s explain what MRSA is.
 So, MRSA is a superbug that has built up resistance to commonly used antibiotics like Methicillin that were once effective in killing staph.
 These resistant bacteria are called methicillin-resistant staphylococcus aureus or MRSA.
 The Staph bacteria can cause various and relatively minor infections; however, this is not a bacteria to be underestimated.
 It can lead to very serious infections connected with the heart, lungs and blood.